TitleCardMaker/TitleCardMaker/docs/user_guide/connections.md

 TCM to search for logos in your native language and then English if none are available.

-[^1]: If you are using an uncompressed
-[file extension](./settings.md#card-extension), like `.png` or `.tiff`, alongside a low filesize limit, then the compression algorithm TCM uses might fail to compress and upload some Title Cards.
-[^2]: _Technically_, Emby and Jellyfin can provide logos as well, however their logos are not browsable.

 ### Ignore Localized Images

 <!-- md:overwritable Series, Template -->